peterpih/tidydata/CodeBook.md

 Part 2: (""|"Jerk"|"Magnitude"|"JerkMagnitude")("Mean"|"Std")(""|"_X"|"_Y"|"_Z")

-"Jerk" - the change in acceleration(linear) or angular(rotation) momentum
+- "Jerk" - the change in acceleration(linear) or angular(rotation) momentum
-"Magnitude" - the amount of force
+- "Magnitude" - the amount of force
-"JerkMagnitude" - the change in the amount of force "Mean" - the mean(average) measurements
+- "JerkMagnitude" - the change in the amount of force
+- "Mean" - the mean(average) measurements
-"Std" - the standard deviation or the measurements "_X" or "_Y", or "_Z" - the Euclidian direction of force "" - an empty(skipped) naming element
+- "Std" - the standard deviation or the measurements
+- "_X" or "_Y", or "_Z" - the Euclidian direction of force
+- "" - an empty(skipped) naming element

 For example:

-MeanTimeBodyAccelerometerMean_Z - average linear body acceleration measurement along the Z axis MeanTimeBodyAccelerometerJerkMean_X - change in average linear body acceleration measurement along the Z axis
+- MeanTimeBodyAccelerometerMean_Z - average linear body acceleration measurement along the Z axis
+- MeanTimeBodyAccelerometerMean - average linear body acceleration
+- MeanTimeBodyAccelerometerJerkMean_X - change in average linear body acceleration measurement along the Z axis

 > NOTE: Units of measurement have not been changed or rebased from the original data set.
 > For example, readings from the accelerometer are in standard gravity "g" units, readings from gyroscopes are in radians/sec